Signs of Teenage Suicide

 Breckenridge High School Students

 This is the full-length version of the Breckenridge High School video that won the Minnesota State Suicide Prevention Student Video competition.
-Powerful soundtrack and good story of suicidal girl and her friends.
+Powerful soundtrack and good story of a suicidal girl and her friends.
 5.5 minutes

 Sadie Penn TED-X talk – her suicide attempt